tomicapretto/etc/lessons/lesson_02.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "fragment"} -->
-* We did it successfully.
+* We were successful at it
-    * We wanted a linear fit
+    * Wanted a linear fit
-    * We got a linear fit!
+    * Got a linear fit!
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "fragment"} -->